 Follow the blue signs for the accessible route.
 There are also red graded footpaths that deviate from the main trail which involve steps.

 If you are doing this route on an all-terrain-scooter, we recommend having a full battery, and a scooter able to cope with the steeper sections of the route.

 Please visit the Orrest Head project page for details of the renovation of this route.

 Starting at the narrow lane next to to the lower entrance to the Windermere Hotel [Photo 1], you get a taste of some of the steeper inclines on the first tarmac section [Photo 2].
+At a gradient of up to 1:4, this is the steepest section of the route.
 Passing Elleray cottage and Shireburn [Photo 3], the road bends to the right.
 Immediately after Orrest Howe, a fine cream coloured house, take the accessible gravel surface on the left at post 2 [Photo 4] before rejoining the tarmac at post 3 [Photo 5] and tackle a longer sweeping left-hand bend [Photo 6].

 You’ll reach a section where the road pulls sharply to the right, but rather than remain on the road, take the newly restored Victorian Carriageway straight ahead on the corner at post 4, with its accessible gravel surface.
 As you are enveloped in woodland, the height of the tree trunks is striking as they reach for the light [Photo 7].
 You’ll pass, on your left, and perhaps easily missed, a walled garden that would have been used for growing vegetables and fruit in former times.

 Shortly you’ll become aware of a red path feeding in from the left at post number 6, and the routes combine, bounded by a stone wall for a reasonably demanding climb, passing areas where the rock has been quarried and tree roots now hang on to rocks, and ferns thrive in the cool darkness.